 The teen pregnancy rate is the number of births plus the number of induced abortions among 15- to 17-year-old women per 1,000 women age 15 to 17 years.
-The Kitsap County rate has statistically decreased, with an annual percent change of 11%, from 2008 to 2016, and has remained statistically significantly lower than the Washington State rate (Figure 65).2 During
+The Kitsap County rate has statistically significantly decreased about 7% annually from 2000 to 2017, however, in 2017,

-2016, the county rate was 6.9 per 1,000.
+Kitsap's rate is no longer statistically significantly lower than the Washington State rate (Figure 71).2 During 2017, the county rate was 8.1 per 1,000.
 Nationally, the rate of teen births has also been declining.
-According to the Centers for Disease Control and Prevention (CDC), the reasons are not clear, but it appears that teens are less sexually active on the whole and the use of birth control seems to be higher among those who are sexually active.
-61
+According to the Centers for Disease Control and Prevention (CDC), the reasons are not clear, but it appears that teens are less sexually active on the whole and the use of birth control seems to be higher among those who are sexually active.61

-Figure 65.
-Teen Pregnancy Rate, Kitsap County and Washington State: 2000 to 20162
+Figure 71.
+Teen Pregnancy Rate, Kitsap County and Washington State: 2000 to 20172

-Because pregnancy rate includes both births and induced abortions, the birth rate is considerably lower, about 1.7 births for every 1,000 teens under age 18 in Kitsap County in 2016.2 From 2012 to 2016, teen birth rate varied across the county and was considerably higher in Bremerton than other areas of the county.
-During this time, Bremerton had a teen birth rate of 6.1 births per 1,000 teens, while South Kitsap's rate was 2.4, Central Kitsap's rate was 2.0, North Kitsap's was 1.1 and Bainbridge Island had less than 10 total births to teen women.
+Because pregnancy rate includes both births and induced abortions, the birth rate is considerably lower, about 1.8 births for every 1,000 teens under age 18 in Kitsap County from 2014 to 2018.2 From 2014 to 2018, the teen birth rate varied across the county and was considerably higher in Bremerton than other areas of the county.
+During this time, Bremerton had a teen birth rate of 4.6 births per 1,000 teens, while South Kitsap's rate was 1.8, Central Kitsap's rate was 1.6 and North Kitsap's was 0.9.
+Bainbridge Island had no births to teen women between 2014 and 2018.